LeonPratt/zoe-project/readme.md

 - You can't access the data via a website, only through a mobile app.
 This means that tools such as [Scrapy](https://github.com/scrapy/scrapy) can't be used.
 this means that a bit of reverse engineering needs to be done

+As the zoe app is only availiable on mobile devices, I had 3 choices.
+I could either download the app on an IOS device, android device or an android emulator.
+I chose to use the andoid emulator called Bluestacks X as it is the least complicated option.
+From here I ran the zoe app on the emulator and logged in and browsed the main menu while I had a wireshark running.
+This allowed me to identify IP adresses of zoe servers but not much more, as all data was encrypted with TLS. therefore I needed to find a different way to view the raw http requests.

+The next step was to root bluestacks, which is just a matter of editing the emulator's config file.
+From there, I used the ADB - android debug bridge to setup and connect to a man in the middle proxy.
+This would then allow me to see how the data is being sent to and from the zoe servers, allowing me to reverse engineer the exact http requests that are required in order to extract the food data. .

+Now that I had figured out the exact http requests needed, all I had to do was make my own requests with python.
+For this, I used the aformentioned 'requests' library, which I found extremely useful for this job as as it makes using authentification tokens, csrf tokens and session id's very easy.

+After sending the http requests that I made, it is just a matter of manipulating and parsing the response into a .csv file.